 1. CHOOSE YOUR MODELING CATEGORY

-Initially, the modeling industry only required that models possess rail thin bodies, along with legs that go for miles.
+Initially, the modeling industry only required that fashion models possess rail thin bodies, along with legs that go for miles.

 Thankfully, the agents now require a more diverse selection of body types.
 And, standards of beauty are now considered and accepted by the more open-minded modeling agencies.